Olivia Chow: 2025 budget

-The 2025 budget features a proposed 6.9 per cent tax hike for homeowners to help fund $18.8 billion in operating expenses she says are aimed at improving key city services such as funding to feed 8,000 more students through school food programs.
+The 2025 budget features a proposed 6.9 per cent tax hike for homeowners to help fund $18.8 billion in operating expenses, she says are aimed at improving key city services such as funding to feed 8,000 more students through school food programs.
 It also includes a 5.4 per cent property tax increase and the annual 1.5 per cent "city building fund" levy.
 In January 2025, she announced that TTC fares would be frozen for the second straight year, with Chow introducing a 5.8 per cent increase in service hours that addresses challenges such as traffic congestion.
 Defending the tax increases, Chow said that "this proposed budget will mean change in Torontonians' lives today".
 In preparation for the 2026 FIFA World Cup, Chow announced that the federal government would give BMO Field $146 million to upgrade its facilities in order to host multiple matches.
 The city will spend $178 million hosting the event, with the provincial government contributing $97 million.
 Chow has stated that the city is anticipating a budget shortfall of $40 million.
-In response to the second Trump tariffs, Chow announced that the city would removing Tesla from its electric vehicle incentive program, push a "buy local" initiative, remove U.S. flags from city buildings, and bar American companies from some city contracts.
-In May, Chow supported the passing of a "bubble zone" bylaw aimed at restricting protests around places of worship, daycares and schools, particularly in response to the international Gaza war protests.
+In response to the second Trump tariffs, Chow announced that the city would remove Tesla from its electric vehicle incentive program, push a "buy local" initiative, remove U.S. flags from city buildings, and bar American companies from some city contracts.
+Crisis workers were added to a portion of Line 1 Yonge–University in November 2025, as a pilot project.

+2026 budget

+The City of Toronto released the staff proposed budget for 2026 on January 8, 2026.

+Operationally, the budget proposes a 1.1 per cent increase in spending and a 2.2 per cent property tax increase.
+Included in the budget is a $93.8 million increase for the TTC, allowing the transit agency to introduce a new fare-capping program in September.
+The Toronto Police Service budget is also projected to increase by $93.8 million, bringing the total police budget to $1.43 billion.

+While the overall capital budget is projected to increase, $1.9 billion worth of work will be deferred due to provincial changes to development charges.
+Capital plans for the Parks and Recreation Division were cut by $214 million, the Toronto Public Library by $76 million and the Solid Waste Management Services Division by $6 million.
+The city's chief financial officer indicated that scheduled upgrades to community centres will now be months or years later than expected.
+The city also intends to cut the Shelter and Support Services Division's budget from $912 million to $786 million, citing reduced demand from refugee and asylum seekers, and closures of hotels the city leased for shelter spaces.
+Despite the reduction, shelter capacity will increase in the long-term.

+Additionally, the city implemented a hiring freeze for non-essential positions.